ahoeppner/setup-utilities/README.md

 # setup-utilities
-Some common actions needed when setting up a server for the first time.
+Some common actions and files needed when setting up a server for the first time.